tangshuang/webpack-bufferify/README.md

 _Notice: it is not a string!!!_

-chunk file buffer, should be convert to be a string by `content.toString()`.
+pre-output chunk file buffer, should be convert to be a string by `content.toString()`.

 **file**